armbian/documentation/docs/index.md

 # What is Armbian? #

 - Lightweight Debian or Ubuntu based distribution specialized for ARM developing boards.
 [Compiled from scratch](https://github.com/igorpecovnik/lib),
-- It has powerfull build and software development tools,
+- It has powerful build and software development tools,
 - A vibrant community.

 # Supported chips